abalbanyan/infinite-rooms/README.md

 var scrollSpawnProbability = value from 0 to 1

 // A testKeys value of 0 makes it so you can open any door without a key.
 Please do not open doors in an old room that is not lit.
-This will break the game but is intentional behavior because you canno do that under normal gameplay circumastances.
+This will break the game but is intentional behavior because you cannot do that under normal gameplay circumstances.

 var testKeys = 0;